BogdanBargaoanu/bogdanbargaoanu/README.md

 ### About Me 👨‍💻

-I'm a passionate **JavaScript** and **C#** developer with experience in building robust, scalable, and efficient solutions.
+I'm a passionate software developer with experience in building robust, scalable, and efficient solutions.
 I specialize in crafting seamless front-end user experiences and developing powerful back-end systems.
 I love tackling complex problems and continuously expanding my skill set to stay ahead in the ever-evolving tech landscape.

 💻 **Programming Languages**:<br>